 Update Raspberry Pi 4 firmware

-Most likely you will have to update firmware on Raspberry Pi 4 to enable USB boot.
-This firmware is out of beta and marked stable so we should be ok.
-Sadly, this is additional step you need to take, get the Raspberry Pi Imager and have it write Raspberry Pi 4 EEPROM boot recovery to SD card.
-This is super small and fast way to update firmware and enable boot from USB.
+Most likely, you will have to update the firmware on Raspberry Pi 4 to enable USB boot.
+This firmware is out of beta and marked stable, so we should be ok.
+Sadly, there is an additional step you need to take: get the Raspberry Pi Imager and have it write Raspberry Pi 4 EEPROM boot recovery to the SD card.
+This is a super small and fast way to update firmware and enable boot from USB.

 When done, put the SD card to Rpi4 and turn the power on.
-You don’t need to connect anything else, just wait a minute or two until green light next to power start blinking periodically.
-That will mean its done.
-New firmware should be flashed.
+You don’t need to connect anything else; just wait a minute or two until the green light next to power starts blinking periodically.
+That will mean it’s done.
+The new firmware should be flashed.
 We can use the same SD card to update every node.

 You have to do this on every Raspberry Pi node you have.

-Depending on number of Raspberry Pi's this will take some time, so just keep on it.
-No hurry, and between flashing you can prepare the Ubuntu 20.10 usb’s.
-Goes without saying you need flash as many USB as you have nodes… in my case its 9x using 32GB USB flash drive.
+Depending on the number of Raspberry Pis, this will take some time, so just keep on it.
+There is no hurry, and between flashing you can prepare the Ubuntu 20.10 usbs.
+It goes without saying that you need to flash as many USB as you have nodes; in my case, it’s 9x 32GB USB flash drives.
 Use etcher.

-When done, switch to next USB disk and use “Flash Another”
+When done, switch to the next USB disk and use “Flash Another”.

-There is couple things we can do before booting the Raspberry Pi 4 that we don’t have to use keyboard and monitor.
+There are a couple of things we can do before booting the Raspberry Pi 4 for which we don’t have to use keyboard and monitor.

-- Add empty file called ssh – This will enable ssh when Raspberry Pi 4 boots up.
+ssh- This will enable ssh when the Raspberry Pi 4 boots up.

 version: 2 ethernets: eth0: # Rename the built-in ethernet device to "eth0" match: driver: bcmgenet smsc95xx lan78xx set-name: eth0 dhcp4: true optional: true wifis: wlan0: dhcp4: true optional: true access-points: "Kubernetes": password: "some_password"

-For fixed ip it might looks like this:
+For a fixed IP it might looks like this:

 network: version: 2 renderer: networkd ethernets: eth0: dhcp4: no dhcp4-overrides: use-dns: no gateway4: 192.168.0.1 addresses: - 192.168.0.101/24 match: driver: bcmgenet smsc95xx lan78xx optional: true set-name: eth0

-Hopefully you were able to ssh to the new IP and log in with user: ubuntu / password: ubuntu ( you will be forced to change password, so make it same on all nodes for now )
+Hopefully, you were able to ssh to the new IP and log in with username: ubuntu / password: ubuntu (you will be forced to change password, so make it same on all nodes for now)

-For now only connect all Rpis, make sure they all have unique IPs and are up and running.
+For now, only connect the Rpis, make sure they all have unique IPs and are up and running.
 For reference this is my IP layout.

-We are going to do some manual tasks on each node and later on we use Ansible a little to help us execute commands on all nodes at once. ( And yes, you can make one Ansible playbook that would do 99% of deployment, but that’s for another tutorial :D)
+We are going to do some manual tasks on each node. and later we use Ansible a little to help us execute commands on all nodes at once (and yes, you can make one Ansible playbook that would do 99% of deployment, but that’s for another tutorial 🙂).

 This is my custom box to house the Raspberry Pi nodes.
-Its combination of laser cut plywood, plexiglass and 3d printed caddies that holds the nodes it self.
-But hey, just get some standoffs and mount it in one column, will work the same. ( Or tape it to card board 😀 )
+It’s combination of laser cut plywood, plexiglass and 3D printed caddies which hold the nodes themselves.
+But hey, just get some standoffs and mount them in one column, it will work the same (or tape it to cardboard 😀).